NHSDigital/software-engineering-quality-framework/patterns/little-and-often.md

 ## The pattern

+Delivering "little and often" has broad benefits across the software delivery process:
-Delivering many small changes has benefits over delivering a smaller number of larger changes.
+* Incremental software changes: delivering many small software changes is preferable to infrequent delivery of larger changes
+* Incremental team operations: working incrementally (for example re-planning frequently and iteratively refining the arhictecture and technology choices) is preferable to large up-front planning and design, or long-running delivery cycles

 ## Benefits